Treatment on the Thought Disorders Unit

 We utilize various treatment modalities in our extensive, highly-regimented programming.
 During their stay, individuals can expect to receive:

-- Daily medication management and meetings with a psychiatrist
+- Daily medication management and meetings with a healthcare professional

 - Occupational therapy